Top 5 Best Under Seat Subwoofers of 2019

 Whilst this might be a good, reliable choice, there are some more established brands out there who just have a bit more of a kick.
 For example, the…

 The Sound Storm LOPRO8 is great for its price.
-Less than $100 and you can buy a speaker capable of pumping out 400 watts of power; more than the competition.
+With this you can buy a speaker capable of pumping out 400 watts of power; more than the competition.
 The low price is because the Sound Storm LOPRO8 is relatively new to the in-car audio system market.
 Nevertheless, this unit focuses on ensuring that you are going to be able to fit it almost anywhere.
 It also comes with thermal, and short and overload protection circuits, meaning you won’t end up with a heavy paperweight is something happens.